hartator/no-syntax-highlighting-syntax/README.md

 Disable Atom.io syntax highlighting.

-Will still highlight comments in a different color - clean blue - without making them less noticeable.

-Compared to just switching to "Plain Text", every Atom.io language-related features will be still working.
+Will still highlight code comments in a different color - clean blue - without making them less noticeable.
+Compared to just switching to "Plain Text", every Atom.io language-related features will be also still working.
 Including language completions, language snippets, language closure/bloc detections, auto-indent, etc.

+Inspired by some articles stating that disabling syntax highlighting is actually a good thing.
+It should lower distractions and allow more focus on the meaning of the code.
+I wanted to try this in Atom.io.

 # Screenshot